Dry January and Beard Growth: Does Taking a Month Off Alcohol Help Your Beard?

 Are you in the midst of Dry January?
 How’s it going?
 How are the cravings?
-When Friday at five o’clock rolls around do you open the fridge out of habit and just look around like you’re in the midst of some kind of Pavlovian experiment?
+When Friday at five o’clock rolls around, do you open the fridge out of habit and just look around like you’re in the middle of some kind of Pavlovian experiment?

 Want a cold one, bro?